Golf-Drone/ApiSamples/README.md

 A playground for playing with APIs, particularly OpenAI.

 ## Current caveats
-* There is no build - the code assumes you have installed the openai and dotenv libraries.
+* There is no build - the code assumes you have installed the openai, dotenv and duckduckgo_search libraries.
 * A .env file must be created in the project root containing the openai api key as follows OPEN_AI_KEY=_[your key goes here]_